Intriguing solutions of the Bethe-Salpeter equation for radially excited pseudoscalar charmonia: Abstract

 \section{Abstract}

-The intention of presented paper is twofold.
-The main purpose is to find fully Poincare invariant solution of Bethe-Salpeter equation for quarkonia.
-The major focus is on the relevance of the space-time metric choice and correct description of states beyond the ground state.
-For the first time we compare the solutions BSE defined independently with Euclidean and Minkowski metric.
-For this purpose the BSE is conventionally defined and solved in Euclidean space with two version of propagators : the bare propagators and the confined form of quark propagators with complex conjugated poles.
-In both cases, there is unexpected doubling of the spectrum, when comparing to the experiments as well as to the spectrum obtained from the solution of the Schroedinger equation.
-The quark propagator with complex conjugated singularities allows to find the BSE solution directly in Minkowski momentum space as well.
-We have found the Minkowski space solution for confining theories is not only numerically accessible, but provides more reliable, albeit not yet completely satisfactory, description of ground and excited meson states.
+The purpose of this paper is twofold.
+The first purpose is to find a fully Poincare invariant solution of the Bethe-Salpeter equation for excited quarkonia, however, the second, in fact, major focus is on the relevance of the space-time metric choice and its imapact on the correct description of the ground and all excited states.
+For the first time, we compare BSE solutions defined independently with Euclidean and Minkowski metric.
+For this purpose, the BSE is conventionally defined and solved in Euclidean space with two versions of the propagator : the bare propagator and the confined form of the quark propagator with complex conjugated poles.
+In both considered cases, there is unexpected doubling of the spectrum, when comparing to the experiments as well as to the solutions of the Schrodinger equation.
+The quark propagator with complex conjugated singularities allows us to find the BSE solution directly in Minkowski momentum space as well.
+We find the Minkowski space solution for confining theories is not only numerically accessible, but provides a reliable, albeit not yet completely satisfactory, description of the ground and excited meson states.